-This is probably the most important of all the four strategies because at the end of day, payments is about moving funds and in cross border transfers, funds move through correspondent accounts.
+This is probably the most important of all the four strategies because at the end of day, payments is about moving funds and in cross-border transfers, funds move through correspondent accounts.
 So grasping the principles of correspondent Banking and account relationships is absolutely essential.
-In this article, we will first look at payments systems in two countries.
+In this article, we will first look at payment systems in two countries.
 Then we will see how banks access systems of foreign countries.
-After that, we will analyse the account relationship and correspondent network.
+After that, we will analyze the account relationship and correspondent network.
 Then we will look at the different currencies and how they are grouped.
 We will conclude by looking at how banks use correspondent accounts with concrete examples.

 Payments systems model for Credit transfers in France and the USA

-Let’s start with the payments systems model for Credit transfers in France that we saw at the end of the previous article.
+Let’s start with the payment systems model for Credit transfers in France that we saw at the end of the previous article.

 This is a very simplified way to represent the payments systems in the USA.
 But this representation is enough for our needs.

-Now let’s look at two payments systems located in two different countries: France and USA.
+Now let’s look at two payment systems located in two different countries: France and USA.